samkatt/pomdp-belief-tracking/docs/readme.rst

 This packages intends to be a library to be used by others.
 We identify two core components: belief representations and their updates.
-A :py:class:`~pomdp_belief_tracking.types.StateDistribution` is a distribution over the state that can be sampled from, while the :py:class:`~pomdp_belief_tracking.types.BeliefUpdate` takes a current belief, action and observation and produces a next belief.
+A :class:`~pomdp_belief_tracking.types.StateDistribution` is a distribution over the state that can be sampled from, while the :class:`~pomdp_belief_tracking.types.BeliefUpdate` takes a current belief, action and observation and produces a next belief.

 .. beliefs